"

 In a quasi-experimental, longitudinal, and explanatory study, researchers randomly assign participants to different groups and track outcomes over time to examine cause-and-effect relationships.
 A possible research question for this design could be: Does [independent variable] improve [dependent variable] over [time]?

-For a non-experimental, retrospective, and descriptive study, researchers may examine existing records or archival data to describe trends or characteristics within a population.
+For a non-experimental, retrospective, and comparative study, researchers may examine existing records or archival data to describe trends or characteristics within a population.
 The research question for this design could be: Is there a difference in [dependent variable] based on [categorical independent variable]?

 These examples show how different design elements, such as control, time frame, and purpose, can be combined to form a research design tailored to answer the research question effectively.